 In cats, rabies has an incubation period that can range from two weeks to several months, if not years.
 There isn’t a way to test a live animal for rabies; the only available test requires a sample from the brain of a dead animal.

-If you know that your cat has been bitten by a wild animal, call your vet right away.
+Call your veterinarian immediately if you know that an animal has bitten your cat.
 Your vet will likely clean the wound and booster your cat’s rabies vaccine to increase his protection against the virus.
-VCA Hospitals explains that if your cat hasn’t previously been vaccinated against rabies, but is known to have been bitten by a rabid animal, your vet might recommend euthanizing your cat or quarantining him for months to make sure that he hasn’t contracted the disease.
+If your cat hasn’t previously been vaccinated against rabies but is known to have been bitten by a rabid animal, your vet might recommend euthanizing your cat or quarantining him for months to make sure that he hasn’t contracted the disease.

-If you are bitten by an animal that might be rabid, it’s important to wash the wound right away and call your doctor immediately.
+If an animal that might be rabid bites you, it’s important to wash the wound right away and call your doctor immediately.
 Chances are your doctor will recommend postexposure prophylaxis, including a series of rabies vaccinations.

 Most states require pet owners to have their cats and dogs vaccinated against rabies.
-Regulations for how frequently you must vaccinate your pets vary, so check with your veterinarian.
+Regulations vary, so check with your veterinarian.
 In addition, many boarding and grooming facilities require animals to be vaccinated.

 Rabies vaccines are both safe and effective, and there is no chance of your cat contracting rabies as a result of receiving them.
 Although mild side effects like lethargy and loss of appetite sometimes occur, these are typically brief.

 Vaccines are essential to keep your cat safe and healthy.
-If you’re having trouble affording your cat’s rabies vaccination, talk with your vet.
-Financial assistance may be available, and many animal shelters often offer free rabies clinics to the community.
+Talk with your vet if you’re having trouble affording your cat’s rabies vaccination.
+Financial assistance may be available, and many animal shelters offer free rabies vaccination clinics to the community.